Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

     ```

 ### Preserve node xname to IP address mapping
-4.  **Skip this step if DVS is operating over the HSN, otherwise proceed with this step.** When DVS is operating over the NMN, and a blade is being replaced the mapping of node xname to node IP address must be preserved.
+6.  **Skip this step if DVS is operating over the HSN, otherwise proceed with this step.** When DVS is operating over the NMN, and a blade is being replaced the mapping of node xname to node IP address must be preserved.
 Kea automatically adds entries to the HSM `ethernetInterfaces` table when DHCP lease is provided (about every 5 minutes).
 To prevent from Kea from automatically adding MAC entries to the HSM `ethernetInterfaces` table, use the following commands:

     1. Create an `eth_interfaces` file that contains the interface IDs for the `Node Maintenance Network` entries for the destination blade location.
 If there has not been a blade previously in the destination location there may not be any Ethernet Interfaces to delete from HSM.

         The `blade_query.sh` script from the perquisites section can help determine the IDs for the HSM Ethernet Interfaces associated with the blade if any.
+It is expected that if a blade has not been populated in the slot before that no HSM Ethernet Interfaces IDs would be found.

         ```bash
         ncn-m001# cat eth_interfaces
         0040a6836339
         0040a683633a
         0040a68362e2
         0040a68362e3
         ```

-    2. Run the following commands in succession to remove the interfaces.
+    2. Run the following commands in succession to remove the interfaces if any.
 Delete the cray-dhcp-kea pod to prevent the interfaces from being re-created.

         ```bash
         ncn-m001# kubectl get pods -Ao wide | grep kea

         ncn-m001# kubectl delete -n services pod CRAY_DHCP_KEA_PODNAME ncn-m001# for ETH in $(cat eth_interfaces); do cray hsm inventory ethernetInterfaces delete $ETH --format json ; done
         ```

     3.  **Skip this step if the destination blade location has not been previously populated with a blade** Add the MAC and IP addresses and also the `Node Maintenance Network` description to the interfaces.
 The ComponentID and IPAddress must be the values recorded from the blade previously in the destination location and the MACAddress must be the value recorded from the blade.
 These values were recorded if the blade was removed via the [Removing a Liquid-cooled blade from a System](Removing_a_Liquid-cooled_blade_from_a_System.md) procedure.

+        Values recorded from the blade that was was previously in the slot.
         ```bash
-        `ComponentID: "x1005c3s0b0n0"`
-        `MACAddress: "00:40:a6:83:63:99"`
-        `IPAddress: "10.10.0.123"`
+        ComponentID: "x1005c3s0b0n0"
+        MACAddress: "00:40:a6:83:63:99"
+        IPAddress: "10.10.0.123"
         ```

         ```bash
         ncn-m001# MAC=NEW_BLADE_MAC_ADDRESS
         ncn-m001# IP_ADDRESS=DESTLOCATION_IP_ADDRESS
         ncn-m001# XNAME=DESTLOCATION_XNAME
         ```